grindytech/gafi/game/pallet-game/README.md

 # Pallet-Game

 ### Goals
-The pallet game is designed to make it possible for developers (blockchain or non-blockchain) to use blockchain technologies to improve in-game finance.
+A pallet designed to make it possible for developers (both blockchain and non-blockchain developers) to integrate Web3 technologies to improve in-game finance in minutes at a cost equal to zero.
+The studio can publish NFTs and get the rewards from mining fees, upgrading fees, and might be from trading fees in Gafi Marketplace.

-## Introduction
+## Overview
 The pallet-game is where all the assets in the game are handled, where the game owner can set up the game, collection, and NFT rules.
-Pallet-game is coupled with [pallet-nfts](https://github.com/paritytech/substrate/tree/master/frame/nfts), where pallet-game is the [ERC-1155](https://eips.ethereum.org/EIPS/eip-1155): Multi Token Standard version.
+Pallet-game is coupled with [pallet-nfts](https://github.com/paritytech/substrate/tree/master/frame/nfts), and pallet-game is the [ERC-1155](https://eips.ethereum.org/EIPS/eip-1155): Multi Token Standard version.

-## Overview

-Key functions on pallet-game:
-Create collections and NFTs
-Allow NFTs can be transferred with/without transfer fees Allow swap NFT with/without swap fees
-Allow NFTs can upgrade their attribute with/without upgrade fees Set Upgrade Rules
-Allow Auto Mint NFTs with/without mining fees

-All NFT's function fees transfer directly to the collection owner.

 ### Terminology
 * **NFTs:** a certain amount of NFT.